 Carr Road is narrow and lacks space for a pedestrian sidewalk.
-Ensuring the inclusion of appropriate mitigation measures to address the increased level of traffic will be a key requirement of any proposed development.
-A
+Ensuring the inclusion of appropriate mitigation measures, such as traffic calming and the provision of a new footpath link to the primary school, to address the increased level of traffic will be a key requirement of any proposed development.

 Development proposals should seek to protect and integrate with existing path networks.
-The development must include a comprehensive series of open spaces, all linked by the footpath and cycle network particularly to the woodland outwith its boundary.
+The development must include a comprehensive series of open spaces, all linked by the footpath and cycle network particularly to the woodland outwith its boundary and measures will be taken to ensure the protection of the adjacent woodland.